 He returned home in 2010 adding prominent Niagara wineries Stony Ridge, Kacaba and Colaneri Estate to his resume.
 Then after, six years ashore, sea fever struck again and he signed on with Holland America

 The Westerdam wine cellar holds between 9,000-12,000 bottles of wine which have to be replenished at various stops in the cruise.
 The selection of wine often depends on the make up of the passenger list and their preference for New or Old World wines.
 There is also a nod to the region being cruised, The B.C.
 Mission Hill Merlot was a leftover from the Westerdam’s previous Alaska cruise.
 Only Canadian ice wines have made it into the collective consciousness of most cruise ship passengers, Mission Hill is the vanguard.

 Price of course matters and there are “wine lakes” in France, Australia, and South America which supply very affordable wines but may be part of the reason for bland blends in the lower priced whites.
-They do have $100 bottles of Lafitte and ice wine but they are not in high demand.
+They did have one $1300 bottle of Lafitte but its not in high demand.

 Unlike restaurants ashore which carefully cellar their best wines to reach peak maturity, cruise ship cellars work on a First On, First Out philosophy.
 Although temperature, and humidity can be strictly monitored, and they are stored in the centre of the ship close to the water line, motion is an uncontrollable force.
 Stormy seas or the higher speeds needed to stay on schedule mean that wines are frequently in motion.

 “We did an experiment comparing two cases of wine that were on board with two cases left ashore and the seagoing wine had effectively aged twice as fast.
 Barrel aged reds and apassimento wines were not as adversely affected, as long as they were not kept too long but other wines would peak much earlier than normal.”